johnson2006christopher/johnson2006christopher/README.md

 <br/>

-Three opinions that shape everything I build:
+Four opinions that shape everything I build:

 **1. CPU-first is a feature, not a compromise.**
 A model that needs an A100 cannot run in a Tanzanian classroom, clinic, or farm.
 AdaptShot does few-shot vision under **250MB RAM** with no GPU — that constraint is the product requirement, not a limitation to apologise for.

 **2. Uncertainty must be a first-class output.**
 Every pipeline I ship has a confidence gate.
 A system that answers *"I don't know — escalate to a human"* is worth more in a high-stakes setting than one that guesses confidently and is wrong.
-See [`04 SYSTEM.ARCHITECTURE`](#arch).
+See [`05 SYSTEM.ARCHITECTURE`](#arch).

 **3. Offline-first changes your whole architecture.**
 Local inference, local vector store, queued sync when connectivity returns.
 ExamGuard AI runs YOLOv8 on-device and cuts bandwidth by **98%** (< 15MB/hr) — that only works if the network is treated as optional from day one.

+**4. The front end is part of the system, not a skin over it.**
+I build the whole thing: Next.js + TypeScript + Tailwind on top, FastAPI and PostgreSQL underneath, one person owning the contract between them.
+Where the connection is unreliable that means a **local-first PWA** — IndexedDB-backed state, optimistic UI, a queued sync that reconciles when the network returns — so the interface never freezes waiting on a request that may never land.
+Motion (Framer Motion) and component discipline (shadcn/ui) are how a constrained app still feels finished.

 **Read the code:** [AdaptShot](https://github.com/johnson2006christopher/adaptshot) · [Legal Guard AI](https://github.com/johnson2006christopher/legal_guard_ai)